Yugaank-Kalia/next-components/README.md

 quick overview of key findings or metrics, helping users to grasp the main insights at a glance.

+FAQ accordian: is a user interface element designed to present Frequently Asked Questions (FAQs) in an organized and interactive manner.
+It enhances user experience by allowing them to expand and collapse individual FAQ sections, providing quick access to relevant information and reducing clutter on the page.

+Rental Card: is a UI element designed to display essential information about a rental property, such as an apartment or a house, in a visually appealing and user-friendly format.
+It provides potential renters with a snapshot of key details about the property, making it easier for them to evaluate whether the rental meets their needs.

 more to be added in the future...
 ```